chrisbanes/haze/docs/index.md

 ## Acknowledgements

-In previous versions, the Skia-backed implementation (used on iOS and Desktop) is heavily influenced by [Kirill Grouchnikov](https://www.pushing-pixels.org)'s explorations on Compose Desktop.
+In previous versions, the Skia-backed implementation (used on iOS and Desktop) was heavily influenced by [Kirill Grouchnikov](https://www.pushing-pixels.org)'s explorations on Compose Desktop.
 He wrote about it in his [Shader based render effects in Compose Desktop with Skia](https://www.pushing-pixels.org/2022/04/09/shader-based-render-effects-in-compose-desktop-with-skia.html) blog post.

-The Android implementation is inspired by the techniques documented by [Chet Haase](https://twitter.com/chethaase) and [Nader Jawad](https://twitter.com/nadewad) in the [RenderNode for Bigger, Better Blurs](https://medium.com/androiddevelopers/rendernode-for-bigger-better-blurs-ced9f108c7e2) blog post.
+The Android implementation was inspired by the techniques documented by [Chet Haase](https://twitter.com/chethaase) and [Nader Jawad](https://twitter.com/nadewad) in the [RenderNode for Bigger, Better Blurs](https://medium.com/androiddevelopers/rendernode-for-bigger-better-blurs-ced9f108c7e2) blog post.

 Thank you all.

 ## License

 ```
-Copyright 2023 Chris Banes
+Copyright 2024 Chris Banes

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.